Planet of the Vampires: Production

 American International Pictures had achieved a great deal of commercial success in the early 1960s with Bava's Black Sunday (1960) and Black Sabbath (1963), as well as dozens of lesser Italian films, including several sword and sandal pictures.
 Eventually, AIP heads Samuel Z. Arkoff and James H. Nicholson decided to coproduce some of these films, rather than just pay for the rights to distribute them, in order to have more control over their content.
 Planet of the Vampires was one such coproduction, financed by AIP and Italy's Fulvio Lucisano for Italian International Film, along with some Spanish production money provided by Castilla Cooperativa Cinematográfica.
 AIP provided the services of writer Ib Melchior, whose previous movies had included such modest hits as The Angry Red Planet (1959) and Reptilicus (1961), as well as the relatively big budget Robinson Crusoe on Mars (1964).
 Melchior wrote the screenplay for the English-language version of the film, with some assistance from AIP producer Louis M. Heyward.

 American Barry Sullivan and Brazilian Norma Bengell led the cast of international actors.
-Writer Robert J. Skotak reported that each cast member "used their own native language on the set, in many cases not understanding what the other actors were saying."
+Before Bengell was cast, AIP regular and Arkoff's wife Susan Hart was considered for the female lead.
+Filmmaker Robert J. Skotak reported that each cast member "used their own native language on the set, in many cases not understanding what the other actors were saying."
 Sullivan's lines were spoken in English, Bengell's in Portuguese, Evi Marandi's in Italian and Ángel Aranda's in Spanish.

-Restricted by a low budget, Bava was unable to utilize opticals, so all of the film's extensive visual effects work were done "in camera".
+Restricted by a low budget, Bava was unable to utilize many opticals, so nearly all of the film's extensive visual effects work were done "in camera".
 Miniatures and forced perspective visuals are used throughout, with much colored fog adding atmosphere but also obscuring the sheer cheapness of the sets.
 Bava explained: "Do you know what that unknown planet was made of?
 A couple of plastic rocks — yes, two: one and one! — left over from a mythological movie made at Cinecittà!
 To assist the illusion, I filled the set with smoke."

 According to Tim Lucas, the two plastic rocks were multiplied in several shots by mirrors and multiple exposures.
 The planet's exterior sequences were filmed on an empty stage obscured by mists, table top miniatures and Schüfftan process shots.